-On the printed course schedule of class sections, a three-digit section number, which distinguishes the time the course section is offered, follows all course numbers.
+On the online course schedule of classes, a three-digit section number follows the course number.

 Texas Success Initiative

 The purpose of the Texas Success Initiative (TSI) program is to guide Angelina College in determining whether entering, non-exempt, students are ready for entry-level college coursework in the areas of reading, writing, and mathematics through the administration of the Texas Success Initiative Assessment (TSIA).
 Students who do not meet one or more of the established benchmarks of the TSIA are required to participate in developmental education support prior to, or together with, enrollment in college-level coursework.
 Developmental supports such as co-requisite and non-course competency-based options help students succeed in meeting their academic and career goals.
 The Angelina College Testing Center, located on the second floor of the Student Center, can provide additional information about TSI and TSIA.